frontendweekly/virga/11ty/posts/2020-05-06-auto-generate-ogp-image-with-eleventy-and-puppeteer.md

 Exploring Netlify Build Plugins will be a great story.

 Finally, Netlify build is done: `Build time: 3m 17s.
 Total deploy time: 3m 27s` and last time I had deployed Sixty Six, it was `Build time: 1m 18s.
 Total deploy time: 1m 30s`.
-For now, I can live with it but I won't be porting this feature to any other blogs right now.
+For now, I can live with it, but I won't be porting this feature to any other blogs right now.

 Well, then until next journey.